Pilates for Beginners: Benefits, Types & Getting Started

 The idea of a Pilates class is more about control rather than cranking out endless reps until you're knackered.
 Your body works against gravity, isolating specific muscles as you move to tone and shape each one as you go.

-Well, it's still a workout, so be prepared to sweat and feel the burn.
 You won't be running about, performing burpees or lifting weights, instead, you'll be making small, precise movements that target specific muscle groups.
 The bodyweight exercises in our Pilates class are designed to put your body to work!

 Certain moves, you'll find easier than others, though hey, you're new, so you'll improve as you go along!
 The Pilates Hundred, for example, focuses on the abs.
 Rather than cranking out sit-ups, you'll move your abs just a few inches and hold.
 Oh, you'll feel it, though you'll be thankful for those tighter abs in weeks to come!